accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

     * __Overlapping__.
 Can chunks have overlapping key ranges?
 This is another way to say whether inter chunk sort property is enforced.

-    * __Half sorted, inter chunks__.
-The example is ["Guards"in PebblesDB](https://vigourtyy-zhg.blog.csdn.net/article/details/109005795).
+    * __Partially sorted, inter chunks__.
+The example is "Guards"in PebblesDB.
 A guard contains multiple chunks which can overlap, but cross guards there is no overlapping.
 It creates a tunable balance between read/write amplification.

     * __Key assignment to chunks__ matters when maintaining the sort/overlapping property inter chunks.
 By partitioning keys into non-overlapping ranges (or hashing) and assigning to different chunks, it ensures chunks non-overlapping.
 You can see __data partitioning__ is not only for scaleout, but also a method to __separate conflict spaces__ that eases algorithm handling.
 Besides, it also __separates addressing space__, which reduces metadata size, as you see in [Metadata section](.).